allypaixao/waes_assignment/README.md

 #You will need the following project in order to run the application used to this functional tests:
  https://bitbucket.org/waesworks/differ-for-testers/overview;
- Follow read me instructions to run;
+ Follow Readme instructions to run;

 #Notes:
  - The test scenarios were writing in BDD(Cucumber Features) assuming that they were created in agreement with at least one BA and one developer(Los 3 amigos).
 Them can be find at: /features